Anger, calls for calm in Middle East over new Charlie cartoons

 Above, the headline reads: “We are all Mohammad”.

-Egypt’s Al-Azhar, a thousand-year-old seat of Islamic learning that has described the Paris attack as a criminal act, called on Muslims to ignore the magazine’s cartoons, labelling them “hateful frivolity”.
+Egypt’s Al-Azhar, a thousand-year-old seat of Islamic learning that has referred to the Paris attack as a criminal act, called on Muslims on Wednesday to ignore the magazine’s cartoons, labeling them “hateful frivolity”.

-Saudi cleric Iyad Ameen Madani, Secretary General of the Organisation of Islamic Cooperation, denounced the new cartoon as “insolence, ignorance and foolishness”.
-"Freedom of speech must not become hate-speech," he said.
-"No sane person, regardless of doctrine, religion or faith, accepts his beliefs being ridiculed.”

 Many people on the streets in the Middle East said it was time to move on.